-Architecture competition "New York Affordable Housing Challenge" honourable mention - University of California Berkeley
+Architecture competition "New York Affordable Housing Challenge" honorable mention - University of California Berkeley

-We’d like to take the opportunity to introduce you to the winner of the honourable mention of our “New York Affordable Housing Challenge” competition - Steven Huang and Eko Liu from China!
+We’d like to take the opportunity to introduce you to the winner of the honorable mention of our “New York Affordable Housing Challenge” competition - Steven Huang and Eko Liu from China!

 Eko Liu and Steven Huang from China